astroport-fi/astro-generator-proxy-contracts/README.md

-# Astroport Periphery
+# Generator Proxy contracts

-This repo contains the contracts which facilitates ASTRO tokens airdrop, lockdrop and LP Bootstrapping via auction during the intital protocol launch.
+This repo contains the proxy contracts for 3rd party LP staking incentives.
+These are needed for allowing dual incentives on the Astro LP Tokens via the generator contract.

 ## Development